Slade House..A Very VERY Creepy House…

 A short novel which dives straight in and works it’s creepy magic.
 I would recommend to anyone who likes an intricate story and a story that will chill your bones.
 Who thought a gem like this could come from a 140 character tweet!

 Slade House Book Blurb

 Prepare to be chilled, electrified and entertained – a gem of a novel from ‘one of the most brilliantly inventive writers of this, or any country’ (Independent).
 Born out of the short story David Mitchell published on Twitter in 2014 and inhabiting the same universe as his latest bestselling novel The Bone Clocks, this is the perfect book to curl up with on a dark and stormy night.

 Turn down Slade Alley – narrow, dank and easy to miss, even when you’re looking for it.
 Find the small black iron door set into the right-hand wall.
 No handle, no keyhole, but at your touch it swings open.
 Enter the sunlit garden of an old house that doesn’t quite make sense; too grand for the shabby neighbourhood, too large for the space it occupies.

 A stranger greets you by name and invites you inside.
 At first, you won’t want to leave.
 Later, you’ll find that you can’t.

-This unnerving, taut and intricately woven tale by one of our most original and bewitching writers begins in 1979 and reaches its turbulent conclusion around Hallowe’en, 2015.
+Slade House is an unnerving, taut and intricately woven tale by one of our most original and bewitching writers which begins in 1979 and reaches its turbulent conclusion around Hallowe’en, 2015.
 Because every nine years, on the last Saturday of October, a ‘guest’ is summoned to Slade House.
 But why has that person been chosen, by whom and for what purpose?
 The answers lie waiting in the long attic, at the top of the stairs…